benjaminoakes/www.benjaminoakes.com/_posts/2023-06-21-TxtNetBrowser-An-app-that-lets-you-browse-the-web-over-SMS.md

 ---
 layout: post
-title: "YxtNet-Browser: An app that lets you browse the web over SMS"
+title: "TxtNet-Browser: An app that lets you browse the web over SMS"
 category: ""
 date: 2023-06-21
 ---